BerruGLTKN06/Ai_2/README.md

-Do you lke cats?
+Do you like cats?
 If yes, this ai is purrrfect to you.